benc-uk/azure-functions/README.md

 * Triggering from blob storage
 * Integration with a REST API
 * Integration with Logic Apps via REST
+* Note.
+See 'logicapp-deploy.json' in function folder for ARM template to deploy the Logic App

 ### serviceBusDemo
 This function is bound to a Service Bus queue, any messages posted on the queue are read, deseralized as JSON, then pushed as output to blob storage